Gang Parade

 Gang Parade (ギャングパレード), stylized as GANG PARADE (formerly known as Pla2me (プラニメ) and POP (ピオピ)) is a Japanese alternative idol girl group formed in 2014.
 In 2020, Gang Parade split into two groups: Go to the Beds and Paradises.
 They resumed activities in 2022.
+The group will disband in October 2026.

 History

 2014–2015: Debut as Pla2me, reformation as POP

 On September 30, 2014, the duo Pla2me consisting of members Saki Kamiya and Mari Mizuta debuted under T-Palette Records with the single "Plastic 2 Mercy".
 They released their second single, "Unit", on January 6, 2015.
 On April 1, Mari Mizuta withdrew from Pla2me due to "difference in opinion".

 On June 1, 2015, Pla2me changed their name to POP (Period Of Plastic 2 Mercy) and four new members: Miki Yamamachi, Yua Yumeno, Ao Shigusawa and Maaya Inukai, joined the group.
 The group released their first album, P.O.P, on August 4.
 Their first single as POP, "Happy Lucky Kirakira Lucky", was released on December 8.